A scalable estimator of higher-order information in complex dynamical systems: Derivations and properties of - and

+We now show that, under Condition~\ref{cond:existence}, $\mathcal W$ coincides with the \textit{true} lower-order information ($\mathcal W_{true}$), and $\mathcal M$ with the \textit{true} higher-order information ($\mathcal M_{true}$).
+By the inclusion-exclusion principle, the mutual information for a generic distribution $Q\in\Delta_P$ can be written as

-where the second step follows from the fact that $\mathcal{W}_Q$ only depends on the pairwise marginal distributions, and is therefore constant in $\Delta_P$ (Assumption~\ref{ass:low}).
-By minimising the LHS and RHS of Eq.\eqref{eq:MI_low_high_decomp_Q}, we obtain
+where the second step follows from the fact that lower-order information only depends on the pairwise marginal distributions, and is therefore constant in $\Delta_P$ (Assumption~\ref{ass:low}).
+By minimising the LHS and RHS of Eq.~\eqref{eq:MI_low_high_decomp_Q}, we obtain